 Introducing new methods and sophisticated machinery is expensive and would require tax breaks and financial support.
 This could come in the form of private sector grants like Microsoft’s AI for Earth Grant or through government policy.
 Funding would also be required to ensure adequate testing of the technology in the farms once it is developed.

-Saving water is not an intractable issue but whatever new tools or systems are devised, widespread public awareness and adoption should be a top priority.
+Preventing water wastage is not an intractable issue but whatever new AI tools or systems are devised, widespread public awareness and adoption should be a top priority.
 The OECD projects that Northeast China, Northwest India and Southwest USA are fertile grain belts supporting millions of people but also areas on the verge of imminent water scarcity.

 Featured image by jcomp/ Freepik